top of page

 The Normans called the taxation area, or Hundred, based on Christchurch as Edgegate Hundred in Domesday.
 The gate was removed in 1728.
 By then its function would have been ceremonial.
 The Normans had probably slighted the Saxon town walls when they built their castle about 1074, to help enforce the new Forest Laws.

 Probably contemporary with Constable’s House.
 It seems that an even earlier gate set into Saxon walls existed on the town side of this one but there is no evidence of the walls connected to the Norman Bargate.
 The Bargate would originally have been fitted with massive wooden doors with a small pedestrian door on one side, probably closed at night and kept by a gatekeeper.
 These may have been removed after the Civil War.
-On the Christchurch Blue Plaques Millennium Trail Leaflet this location is identified as number 6.

 By walking towards The Fountain Roundabout you will come to the end of High Street and by turning right enter Pound Lane.